drewnutt/open_combind/readme.md

 If you'd prefer to prepare your structures yourself, save your prepared files to `structures/proteins` and `structures/ligands`.
-Moreover, you could even just begin with a Glide docking grid which you prepared yourself by placing it in `docking/grids`.
+Moreover, you could even just begin with a GNINA docking template file (i.e. `gnina -r <path_to_receptor_file> --autobox_ligand <path_to_crystal_ligand> `) placed on the first line of a file.

-Ligands should be specified in a csv file with a header line containing at least the entries "ID" and "SMILES", specifying the ligand name and the ligand chemical structure.
+Ligands can be specified in a csv file with a header line containing at least the entries "ID" and "SMILES", specifying the ligand name and the ligand chemical structure.
+Alternatively you can specify your ligands with a sdf containing an entry for each ligand.

 ### Data preparation and docking